 Are there any places to hear live music in or around Silver Spring?

 Yes, lots.
 The Fillmore Silver Spring (8656 Colesville Rd.) hosts a wide variety of national touring acts.
-McGinty’s Public House (911 Ellsworth Dr.) features traditional Irish music on Tuesday nights, and local DJs Friday and Satruday.
+McGinty’s Public House (911 Ellsworth Dr.) features traditional Irish music on Tuesday nights, and local DJs Friday and Saturday.
 Zed’s Café(8225 Georgia Ave.) showcases traditional, classical and folk music from local artists.
 The owner recently opened a second venue, Silver Strings, at 8630 Colesville Rd., which features jazz, rock and other local bands.
 The Society Restaurant and Lounge (8229 Georgia Ave.) typically books reggae, soul and R&B groups.
-Langano Ethiopian Restaurant(8305 Georgia Ave.) is where you can find traditional Ethiopian music.
+Langano Ethiopian Restaurant(8305 Georgia Ave.) is where you can find traditional Ethiopian music; Abyssinia Restaurant at 8221 Georgia Ave. offers similar performances.
 You can catch a variety of local singer/songwriters at Bump ‘n Grind (1200 East-West Highway).
 Vicino’s Ristorante (959 Sligo Ave.) hosts jazz bands every Monday night.
-Cissel-Saxon American Legion Post 41 (905 Sligo Ave.) occasionally features blues bands.
+Cissel-Saxon American Legion Post 41 (905 Sligo Ave.) regularly features blues bands and a monthly punk rock show.
 El Golfo (8739 Flower Ave.) has jazz and Latin performances.
 El Gavilan (8805 Flower Ave.) has similar music.
 VFW Post 350 “Hell’s Bottom” (6420 Orchard Ave., Takoma Park) has bluegrass, jazz and blues several nights a week.
 During the summer months, there are bands four nights a week in Veteran’s Plaza and on Ellsworth Drive near the fountain.

 What public parks are in the area?